 Pre-Hospital & Acute Care

-Acute stroke care refers to the key interventions involved in the assessment, treatment or management, and early recovery in the first hours and days after stroke onset.
+Acute stroke care involves the key interventions that support assessment, treatment, and early recovery in the first hours and days after a stroke.

-Prehospital care, assessment and stabilization is provided by Emergency Medical Services, who transport the patient to a stroke centre.
+Prehospital care is provided by Emergency Medical Services (EMS), who assess, stabilize, and transport patients to the nearest stroke centre.

 Driving evidence-based stroke care to achieve optimal patient outcomes and quality of care